~ Looking Forward To The Past ~

 There's much more to the concept of "Russian doll time" than even that, but let me leave you on one more emotional and special note for now:

-If your past, present, and future are all WHOs, and, therefore containers, then while the tension can grow, it does have a limit.
-What happens when your future pops, your present ends, and all that's left of you is the past that you've left behind for everyone that you've loved to remember you by?
+Your potential does have a limit, whether you acknowledge that limit or not.
+If your past, present, and future are all containers, then what happens when your future pops, your present ends, and all that's left of you is the past that you've left behind for everyone that you've loved to remember you by?

 If time is really just the container for every What that we know of, then in truth, time may be the biggest WHO that we have ever found, and so, if observed correctly, while you may not be able to predict the future, you will most likely be able to see... something in the mist, far off within the empty space, that space that we call time.
 The more you know it's WHO, the more you can see of its past.